AliKhan7070/Customer-Segmentation-and-Analysis/README.md

 # Customer Segmentation and Analysis
-This repository contains the implementation of a **Customer Segmentation and Analysis** project developed as part of **Group 18**.
+This repository contains the implementation of a **Customer Segmentation and Analysis** project .
 The notebook demonstrates the use of various Python libraries to perform document clustering using advanced statistical and machine learning techniques.

 ## Dependencies
 The following Python libraries are used in this project: